-The Portfolio's investments may include convertible securities and $\ensuremath{\mathsf{ETFs}}$.
+The Portfolio's investments may include convertible securities and FTFs.

 For China-A Shares, the Portfolio may invest in all markets on which these Shares are traded, such as China Connect Scheme markets.
 The Portfolio may also invest in equities of Chinese companies traded in Hong Kong or other offshore markets.
-The Portfolio may also invest in China through the QFI Scheme.
+The Portfolio may also invest in China through any QFII or RQFII programs that may be held by the Management Company or an affiliate.